Heat half the oil in a large frying pan and sizzle the

 Season with salt and pepper then empty the lot into a sieve

-over a bowl so that it can drain thoroughly: you don't want any liquid
+over a bowl so that it can drain thoroughly: you want this to be as dry

 Scatter the thyme leaves on a floured surface then roll out the pastry to about the thickness of a £1 coin.